worldpeaceenginelabs/METAVERSE-SEED/README.md

 ### A serverfarm-less, decentralized Google Earth running as a 4MB standalone package, capable of working offline in your browser.
 Scales automatically with its user devices.
 You are the server farm.<br><br>

-### Imagine building Google Maps/Earth ourselves and adding all the services that we wish, free from the grip of any profit-oriented entity.
-Bye bye monopolies, highly influential lone wolves, guerrillas, governmental and political cults.
+### Imagine creating our own version of Google Maps/Earth, incorporating all the services we desire, free from the constraints of profit-driven entities.
+Goodbye monopolies, influential lone wolves, guerrillas, and political cults.
 ### Imagine decentralized payments without intermediaries.
 Goodbye banks.
 ### Imagine combining crowd engineering and petitioning with crowdfunding.
 Envision decentralized allocation of homes, schools, jobs, medical services, transport, food, goods, and services.
 Goodbye governments, corporations, employers, and landlords.
 ### And don't forget ChatGPT, evolving rapidly to become your all-day digital assistant with coming access to your display and the Cloud Atlas API.